-(a) The Operator shall limit night lighting on-site, to that which is minimally necessary for security and worker safety.
+(a) The Operator shall limit night lighting on-site, to that which is minimally necessary for security.
 Every effort consistent with the legal requirements for safety shall be made to minimize illumination of the night sky and neighboring properties.
 At a minimum such measures shall include the following: